threefoldfoundation/info_legal/src/names.md

 # THREEFOLD ECO SPELLING & USAGE

-_This glossary is to clarify spelling, capitalization, use of spaces, dashes, etc, when it comes to commonly used products or terminology in the ThreeFold ecosystem._
+_This glossary is to clarify spelling, capitalization, use of spaces, dashes, etc, when it comes to commonly used products or terminology in the ThreeFold Companies._

 #